cozygene/glint/docs/source/imputation.rst

 .. note:: --impute will automatically generate GLINT files with the imputed methylation levels, therefore there is no need to add the --gsave argument.

 .. note:: Polymorphic CpGs according to Chen et al. [2]_ are not imputed.
+In addition, methylation levels are imputed only for CpGs for which at least one of their predicting SNPs exists in the provided genotype data.

 .. note:: Use `--out`_ in order to change the default output name.